arturoluona/react-app-config/README.md

-# This is a base application in react typescript, and it has the following configuration
+# This is a base application vite react typescript, and it has the following configuration

 ## Styles
 * ### [tailwind](https://tailwindcss.com/) ^3.2.4